Concordia University of Edmonton: Programs and faculties

-The university has five faculties and two schools: Faculty of Arts, Faculty of Education, Faculty of Graduate Studies, Faculty of Management, Faculty of Science, School of Physical Education and Wellness, and School of Music.
+The university has five faculties and two schools: Faculty of Arts, Faculty of Education, Faculty of Graduate Studies, Faculty of Science, Faculty of Management/Mihalcheon School of Management, and the School of Physical Education and Wellness.
+The School of Music was closed in 2021.
 The university offers 45 majors and minors in the fields of arts, science, and management; two after-degree programs, three master's degrees, and several graduate certificates and diplomas.
+CUE also offers a Doctor of Psychology (PsyD) in Clinical Psychology, which is the only program of its kind west of Manitoba.

+Olds College of Agriculture & Technology has partnered with CUE to enable a cohort of its Business Management Diploma students to take classes in Edmonton from CUE's campus.
 The University of Lethbridge had a small extension campus at the university from 2012 to 2015.
-Bright Horizons Childcare and the Concordia Lutheran Seminary also share the university grounds.

-Campus life features a community orchestra, a community choir, a women's choir, a touring choir, and regular drama productions.
+Campus life features a community orchestra, a choir, and regular drama productions.
 There are three dormitory buildings on campus: Founders Hall, Eberhardt Hall, and Wangerin House.
-Two more residences are designated for students taking after-degree or masters' programs.
+In 2025, as the university began construction of a new 200-bed student residence, which is set to welcome students in 2027.

 The university has a gymnasium and a large athletic field on campus.
 In the past the field was sometimes used for spring practice by the Edmonton Elks football team.

+Virginia Park School, Bright Horizons Childcare/Luminary residential tower and the Concordia Lutheran Seminary are often perceived as being part of the university grounds; however, they are situated on separate properties directly adjacent to the campus.

-Crest
+Crest and logo

 Concordia's crest was designed in 1921 and was in continual use as a logo until 1991, when it was updated to remove the word "college" from the title.
 In 2010 the crest was retired as the visual identity of Concordia.
 It remains in use on legal documents as a seal, and on degree diplomas.

-A new logo was adopted in 2010.
-It reflects Concordia's front entrance of the historic Schwermann Hall, built in 1926, which also mirrors the castle church door in Wittenberg, Germany, on which Martin Luther nailed the 95 Theses, sparking the Reformation.
-Further, the logo's curved lines represents the shore and waters of the North Saskatchewan River, which lies directly below Concordia, in the Highlands neighborhood of Edmonton.
+A new "door" logo was adopted in 2010.
+It reflects Concordia's front entrance of the historic Schwermann Hall, completed in 1925 and inaugurated in 1926, which also mirrors the Castle Church door in Wittenberg, Germany, on which Martin Luther nailed the 95 Theses, sparking the Reformation.
+Further, the logo's curved lines represents the shore and waters of the North Saskatchewan River, which lies directly below Concordia in the Highlands neighborhood of Edmonton.

+In 2024, the university rolled out a new logo featuring the CUE wordmark, and began transitioning its visual identity away from the "door" logo.